AI Image Recognition: applications and benefits

 ocr example

 There is a multitude of industries and areas where OCR can be seen in action.
-For example, airport security uses it to verify ID and passport validity, while in traffic surveillance, OCR allows the identification and tracking of license plates of vehicles breaking the law.
+For example, airport security uses it to verify ID and passport validity, while in traffic surveillance, optical character recognition allows the identification and tracking of license plates of vehicles breaking the law.
 The highly advanced OCR system implemented in the Google Translate app provides you with real-time translation services.
 You simply photograph a piece of text written in a foreign language and the app will translate it to a language of your choice immediately.

 Face recognition